 There was a third artist who was deeply immersed in his work.
 I resisted the temptation to talk to him because I didn’t want to interrupt his flow of ideas.
 The three of them collaborate under the umbrella of Rural African Art, an initiative closely linked to Imigongo Art Center.

 Four other artists, including two women were creating imigongo products on the other side of the gallery.
 Imigongo artisans create frames on which patterns are drawn.
 The sketches are then developed into pronounced geometrical features.
 Materials used are cow dung, ash and glue.
-A few more final touch procedures follow before a layer of paint is added to the mix.
+After a little bit of polishing, a layer of paint is added to the mix.
 Their creative work requires specialized skills and attention to detail.

 Imigongo art originates from an area formerly known as Gisaka in present-day Kirehe District, Eastern Province.
 It was invented by Prince Kakira in the 18th Century.
 Over the years, the art evolved to suit the advanced needs of modern designers and architects.